-Natalja Kurbatova, Natasha Karp, Jeremy Mason
+Natalja Kurbatova, Natasha Karp, Jeremy Mason, Hamed Haselimashhadi

-Modified: 08 September, 2014.
-Compiled: April 16, 2015
+Modified: 15 September, 2017 Compiled: October 30, 2017

-PhenStat is a package that provides statistical methods for the identification of abnormal phenotypes.
+PhenStat is a package that provides statistical methods as well as detailed reports for the identification of abnormal phenotypes.
 The package contains dataset checks and cleaning in preparation for the analysis.
 For continuous data, an iterative fitting process is used to fit a regression model that is the most appropriate for the data, whilst for categorical data, a Fisher Exact Test is implemented.
 In addition, Reference Range Plus method has been implemented for a quick, simple analysis of the continuous data.
 It can be used in cases when regression model doesn't fit or isn't appropriate.